-The Market Seller of a resource not considered a Fast-Start Resource may obtain approval for such resource to be considered a Fast-Start Resource by submitting to the Office of the Interconnection and the Market Monitoring Unit a written request for approval and provide documentation to support the resource's capability of operating with a notification time plus startup time of one hour or less and a Minimum Run Time of one hour or less or Minimum Down Time of one hour or less based on its operating characteristics, such as historical operating data showing the ability to provide energy upon an hour's notice.
-The Office of the Interconnection and the Market Monitoring Unit shall review, in an open and transparent manner as between the Market Seller, the Market Monitoring Unit, and the Office of the Interconnection, the information and documentation in support of the request for approval for a resource to be a Fast-Start Resource.
-A Market Seller must submit such a request, and supporting documentation, by April 15, and the Office of the Interconnection shall determine, with the advice and input of the Marketing Monitoring Unit, whether the resource will be considered Fast-Start capable and provide no later than May 31 written notification to the Market Seller of such determination.
-If the request is granted, the resource shall be considered a Fast-Start Resource as of June 1 of that calendar year.
-If the request is denied, the Office of the Interconnection shall include in the notice a written explanation for the denial.
-Requests and questions may be submitted by Market Participants at FastStartCapable@pjm.com.
+The Market Seller of a resource not considered a Fast-Start Resource may seek approval to be considered a Fast-Start Resource by submitting a written request to PJM and the Market

+Monitoring Unit (MMU).
+The request must include documentation to support the resource's capability of operating with a notification time plus startup time of one hour or less and a Minimum Run Time of one hour or less or Minimum Down Time of one hour or less based on its operating characteristics, such as historical operating data showing the ability to provide energy upon an hour's notice.

+PJM and the MMU will review the information and documentation in support of the request in an open and transparent manner.
+Market Sellers must submit the request, and supporting documentation, by April 15.
+PJM will determine, with the advice and input of the MMU, whether the resource will be considered Fast-Start capable and provide written notification to the Market Seller of the determination no later than May 31.
+If the request is granted, the resource will be considered a Fast-Start Resource as of June 1 of that calendar year.
+If the request is denied, PJM will include a written explanation for the denial.
+Requests and questions may be submitted by Market Participants to FastStartCapable@pjm.com.

-To the extent a Fast-Start Resource fails, on a persistent basis, to provide energy or load reduction consistent with offer parameters on which it was committed of a notification time plus startup time of one hour or less and a Minimum Run Time of one hour or less or minimum down time of one hour or less, the Office of the Interconnection may deem, in consultation with the Market Monitoring Unit, that a resource is no longer considered a Fast-Start Resource.
-The Office of the Interconnection shall provide written notification, with a written explanation, to the Market Seller of such determination.
-A resource may regain Fast-Start Resource status based on the process outlined above.
+If a Fast-Start Resource persistently fails to provide energy or load reduction consistent with the required offer parameters defined in Section 2.1.1 PJM may deem, in consultation with the MMU, that the resource is no longer considered a Fast-Start Resource.
+In that event, written notification, including a written explanation, will be provided by PJM to the Market Seller.
+A resource may regain Fast-Start Resource status based on the adjustment process outlined above.